 For more Munch & Move information and loads of resources, go to NSW Health’s Healthy Kids website.

 As an excellent additional local resource, the Central Coast Health Promotion Service has created a series of infographics to support key health messages.
 Early childhood services are encouraged to use them in their newsletters and other communications to families.
-You can access a selection of infographics here, or contact the project officer below to request other options.
+You can access a selection of infographics here, or contact our project officer below to request other options.

 Newsletters and fact sheets

 To read the latest Central Coast Munch & Move news, download our newsletter.
+You can also sign up to receive the newsletter straight into your inbox – just complete the form below.

 Additionally, our Good Bite fact sheets, developed by the Central Coast Public Health and Community Nutrition team, contain recipes and advice for parents and carers of children ages 0–5 years old.
 Read the latest edition for parents and carers here, and the dedicated version for childcare staff here.